drborges/arbor/packages/arbor-store/README.md

 ## Arbor ❤️ OOP

 Arbor will not enforce any particular data model style, you can use literal objects and arrays to represent your data model or go more "functional" style if that's what you prefer.
-However, Arbor really shines brighter in more complex applications when you start introducing abstractions to represent your data model usually via JS classes.
+However, Arbor shines brighter in more complex applications when you start introducing abstractions to represent your data model usually via JS classes.

-You can leverage JavaScript built-in constructs like classes to build more complex data models, all you have to do is decorate them with `@proxiable`, which let's Arbor know instances of the decorated class should be reactive.
+You can leverage JavaScript built-in constructs like classes to build more complex data models, all you have to do is decorate them with `@proxiable`, which lets Arbor know instances of the decorated class should be reactive.

 Here's what the data model for a Todo app could look like in Arbor: